CoinFabrik/scout/docs/docs/vulnerabilities/24-incorrect-exponentiation.md

 - Test Cases: [`incorrect-exponentiation-1`](https://github.com/CoinFabrik/scout/tree/main/test-cases/incorrect-exponentiation/incorrect-exponentiation-1)

+The operator '^' is not an exponential operator, it is a bitwise XOR.
+Make sure to use `pow()` instead for exponentiation.
+In case of performing a XOR operation, use `.bitxor()` for clarity.

 ## Exploit Scenario

 In the following example, the `^` operand is being used for exponentiation.
 But in Rust, `^` it's the operand for a XOR operation.
-If misused, this could lead to unexpected behaviour of our contract.
+If misused, this could lead to unexpected behaviour in our contract.

 ```rust
     #[ink(message)]